AF-1/lms-dynamicplaylists/README.md

 ## Features:
-* Use **your own custom dynamic playlist files/definitions directly in DPL** without any other intermediary plugin - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists.
+* Use **your own custom dynamic playlist files/definitions directly in DPL** without intermediary plugins - you don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists.
 See [FAQ](https://github.com/AF-1/lms-dynamicplaylists#faq).
 * Comes with 100+ ready-to-use dynamic playlists (stand-alone + for context menus).
 * New playlist parameters (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format)).
 For example:
     * use LMS **virtual libraries**
-    * **Multiple** genre selection
+    * **multiple** genre selection
     * **Pre**select multiple artists or albums from their context menu at your leisure.
 DPL remembers your **pre**selection so that you can easily use it later with dynamic playlists that feature this playlist parameter.
 * New preference options and UI changes.
+* …
 <br><br><br>